Ice hockey: Ice skates

 Ice hockey skates are optimized for physical acceleration, speed and manoeuvrability.
 This includes rapid starts, stops, turns, and changes in skating direction.
 In addition, they must be rigid and tough to protect the skater's feet from contact with other skaters, sticks, pucks, the boards, and the ice itself.
 Rigidity also improves the overall manoeuvrability of the skate.
-Blade length, thickness (width), and curvature (rocker/radius (front to back) and radius of hollow (across the blade width) are quite different from speed or figure skates.
+Blade length, thickness (width), and curvature (rocker/radius) (front to back) and radius of hollow (across the blade width) are quite different from speed or figure skates.
 Hockey players usually adjust these parameters based on their skill level, position, and body type.
 The blade width of most skates are about 1/8 in thick.

 Ice hockey stick

-The hockey stick consists of a long, relatively wide, and slightly curved flat blade, attached to a shaft.
+Each player other than the goaltender carries a stick consisting of a long, relatively wide, and slightly curved flat blade, attached to a shaft.
 The curve itself has a big impact on its performance.
 A deep curve allows for lifting the puck easier while a shallow curve allows for easier backhand shots.
 The flex of the stick also impacts the performance.
 Typically, a less flexible stick is meant for a stronger player since the player is looking for the right balanced flex that allows the stick to flex easily while still having a strong "whip-back" which sends the puck flying at high speeds.
 It is quite distinct from sticks in other sports games and most suited to hitting and controlling the flat puck.
 Its unique shape contributed to the early development of the game.

+The goaltender carries a stick of a different design, with a larger blade and a wide, flat shaft.
+This stick is primarily intended to block shots, but the goaltender may use it to play the puck as well.